LINGUISTICS AND AFRICAN AGENCY

 We want peace, total peace and nothing but peace, and even if we have to fight the bloodiest battle, we are going to get it Holocaust–Hitler

-Language and American foreign policy is amazing liberal and shameless: from stopping “Ethnic Cleansing” in Kosovo, to saving the world against ‘”WMD’s” from Saddam, to saving the people of Darfur from “Genocide”, to putting a halt to Gaddafi “massacring civilians” in Libya.
-From Bush’s “Axis of Evil” and “War on Terror” to Obama’s “Network of Death” “Staying the course” all highlights the danger of rhetoric.
+Language and American foreign policy is amazing liberal and shameless: from stopping “Ethnic Cleansing” in Kosovo to saving the world against ‘”WMD’s” from Saddam, to saving the people of Darfur from “Genocide”, to putting a halt to Gaddafi “massacring civilians” in Libya.
+From Bush’s “Axis of Evil” and “War on Terror” to Obama’s “Network of Death” and “Staying the course” all highlights the danger of rhetoric.
 It has an almost passive plea to the heart and the mind while masking the horrendous inequity and genocide of women and children.
-And in its seemingly benign personality it fails our critique even in the blatant face of human rights violations.
+And in its seemingly benign personality, it fails our critique even in the blatant face of human rights violations.
 Hitler too did this with words, this is why so many were lulled into immorality by the power of his command of the Germanic language.
 However, actions are more honest than language.
-This is why nature has an honesty which humans can only dream of achieving– because we have the power to deceive, obfuscate, inveigle.
+This is why nature has an honesty that humans can only dream of achieving– because we have the power to deceive, obfuscate, and inveigle.

 Power is the ability to define reality and to convince other people that it is their definition–Wade Nobles